-Suitable protective clothing must be worn for all potentially dangerous operations (e.g. grinding/welding) supplies of which are available from the technician in charge of the laboratory.
+A minimum of laboratory coat and safety spectacles must be worn in all laboratories and additional protective clothing must be worn for other operations (e.g. grinding/welding) supplies of which are available from the technician in charge of the laboratory.